thosgood/this-weeks-finds/markdown/151-200/week167.md

 [gr-qc/9809038](http://xxx.lanl.gov/abs/gr-qc/9809038).

 These calculations are quite controversial.
-For one thing, they require a breaking of Lorentz invariance, since there\'s no way to get the speed of light to depend on its wavelength without picking out a special rest frame.
-This makes some people\'s hair stand on end.
+For one thing, they require a breaking of Lorentz invariance, since there's no way to get the speed of light to depend on its wavelength without picking out a special rest frame.
+This makes some people's hair stand on end.

 But never mind: suppose we were looking for this effect.
 Nobody has seen it yet, so it must be tiny if it exists at all.
-To detect it we\'d want our light to travel a long distance\... say, 10 billion light years.
-And we\'d like a source that emitted a pulse of light whose variation in time we can detect with good resolution\... say, less than a millisecond.
+To detect it we'd want our light to travel a long distance... say, 10 billion light years.
+And we'd like a source that emitted a pulse of light whose variation in time we can detect with good resolution... say, less than a millisecond.

 Hmm.
 How can we arrange this?
 Use γ-ray bursters!
-We don\'t have to build them; nature has seen to that, so we can use these rascals to put limits on this dispersion effect.
+We don't have to build them; nature has seen to that, so we can use these rascals to put limits on this dispersion effect.
 For more details, try: